NikkiSarah/Codeacademy/20230412 Causal Inference with R/Causal Inference with R.md

 The city compiles the following variables in a dataset to evaluate the success of the rebate program:

-recycled: amount recycled (kg/person).
+`recycled`: amount recycled (kg/person).
-rebate: participation in rebate program (curbside vs. rebate).
+`rebate`: participation in rebate program (curbside vs. rebate).
-distance: distance from recycling center (5 miles vs. \> 5 miles).
+`distance`: distance from recycling center (5 miles vs. \> 5 miles).
 An individual who lives less than five miles from a recycling center might be more likely to opt into the rebate program than someone who lives more than five miles from a center.
 However, distance to a recycling center should not directly impact the amount of waste each person recycles.

 We are going to use Instrumental Variables to answer the city’s question, but before we dive into that, we need to establish some more tools.